- Present a valid I.D. (US) which must be accepted by the club officers

 Putting the Ball Out of Play

 For those of you familiar with them all I don’t need to explain to you what happens on the field but for those who aren’t sure let me refresh you on some of the unwritten soccer rules that exist.
-You may see from time to time the play stopping, and one team gives the ball on purpose back to the other team.
+You may see from time to time the play stops, and one team gives the ball on purpose back to the other team.
 Why do they do this? and how did it get to that?
-Well in the run of play if a player goes down injured and he/she is clearly injured and the ref has not blown their whistle to stop play the athletic therapist can’t come on the field until play is whistled dead.
-So in that case if a player from one team is down injured and the other team has possession they may choose to kick the ball out of bounds on purpose allowing the player to get treatment.
+Well in the run of play if a player goes down injured and he/she is clearly injured and the ref has not blown their whistle to stop play the athletic therapist can’t come on the field until the play is whistled dead.
+So in that case, if a player from one team is down injured and the other team has possession they may choose to kick the ball out of bounds on purpose allowing the player to get treatment.
 This is known as FIFA Fair Play or just good sportsmanship on behalf of the team that kicked the ball out.
-So by rule it is now the other teams ball, so because the team kicked it out on purpose so that the other teams player could get treatment the team then gives the ball to the other team almost thanking them for doing it.
-Really sounds more complicated then it really is, but now if you see it on TV you will understand what is happening.
+So by rule, it is now the other teams’ ball, so because the team kicked it out on purpose so that the other team’s player could get treatment the team then gives the ball to the other team almost thanking them for doing it.
+Really sounds more complicated than it really is, but now if you see it on TV you will understand what is happening.

 Helping a Player Up

-Generally this is done if the ball goes out of bounds and getting up isn’t vital to the outcome of the play.
+With all of the 50/50 challenges in the air and two-foot challenges, players will find themselves on the ground sometimes with players draped over them.
+What’s the classy thing to do?
+Give your hand out to help a player up.
+You won’t find it in the soccer rules manual but it’s something we all know we should do.
+Generally, this is done if the ball goes out of bounds, and getting up isn’t vital to the outcome of the play.
 If you’ve found yourself near or on an opponent and the ball has been hit out of play the unwritten rule in football is to help them up.
 If the play is still going on, don’t think you’ll be so lucky.